-- Are a graduate from an approved high school or academy with a grade point average (GPA) of at least 2.5. - Have a General Educational Development (GED) certificate with an average standard score of 150 on all sections or have an equivalent certificate. - Received a minimum SAT score of 1100 or a minimum ACT score of 21.
+- Are a graduate from a high school or academy with a grade point average (GPA) of at least 2.5. - Have a General Educational Development (GED) certificate with an average standard score of 150 on all sections or have an equivalent certificate. - Received a minimum SAT score of 1100 or a minimum ACT score of 21.
 If the SAT was taken prior to March 2016, a minimum score of 1500 is required.

 Students with a California High School Proficiency examination may apply and consideration will be given based on maturity and College potential.

-Persons younger than age 17 may be interviewed to determine readiness for college work and campus life.
+Special exceptions may be made for students under age 17 who demonstrate through their admissions interview a readiness for college work and campus life.